 - Road test

-How long you spend going through the process is up to you; however, the DMV does require you to wait 10 days after receiving your learner's permit before you can show up for a road test.
+How long you spend going through the process is up to you; however, the DMV does require you to wait 10 days after receiving your motorcycle permit before you can show up for a road test.

 To qualify for a motorcycle endorsement, you have to already carry a Delaware driver's license so you can add the motorcycle endorsement.

 Teens who want to add the motorcycle endorsement are required to take the Motorcycle Rider Course.
 Your application must be signed by you and a parent or guardian because Delaware believes keeping the parents involved makes for safer drivers.

 Delaware recognizes the influence training can have on motorcycle safety.
 For this reason, drivers seeking a motorcycle endorsement are encouraged to go through the Motorcycle Rider Course.

 When you take the course you receive training on operating your motorcycle, rules of the road, and special topics on how to stay safe while sharing the road with other vehicles.
 During the course you will take the written test and the road test.